nofaceinbook/ImportDSF-for-Blender/README.md

 for smaller systems you should make use of this option in order crashing by out of memory.

 ## Further Development ##
+I'm not using X-Plane any more so I stoppe development.
+For those who like, next steps could be:
 * Clean and stabilize code
 * Add further options for import like using Mercartor projection
 * Description or menu functions for updating the mesh including all overlays